AnassBenzanzoun/flask-htmx-web-server/README.md

 This is a simple Flask application that allows users to search through a dataset loaded from a JSON file. it's a simple project designed to learn how htmx works and to test how many loaded data can htmx handle before breaking
+ps: tried with over 3k elements and still runs pretty smoothly.. it is also dynamic because the search bar is designed to query the backend each time the user type something

 ## Project Structure